-- You can expect questions about the following topic areas: leadership, team work, ability to contribute to a positive group dynamic, communication skills, problem-solving skills, conflict management skills, ability to work within diverse groups for teamwork, group awareness and faclitiation skills and lastly, do you have the availablity to commit to training in the spring and to serving as a mentor to a group of BOLTers in the fall.
+- You can expect questions about the following topic areas: leadership, team work, ability to contribute to a positive group dynamic, communication skills, problem-solving skills, conflict management skills, ability to work within diverse groups for teamwork and to serve as a facilitator/leader for a group, group awareness and facilitiation skills and lastly, do you have the availability to commit to training in the spring and fall and to serving as a mentor to a group of BOLTers in the fall.

 - At the end of each interview, applicants are asked to give a 5 minute lesson on a topic of their choice.